Abdallah-Ragab/easy-tables/readme.md

     }
 ]
 ```

+## **Headers options**:

+### **type**: is an optional property that represents the type of the cell which can be one of the following. default value is "text".
+### **text**: is an optional property. used to set the text of the column. if not set the column's key will be used.
+### **filter**: is an optional function. if set the a filter button will be added to the column head. when clicked the function will be called.
+### **data**: if false the column is considered static and the "sort" and "filter" options are disabled by default. default value is **true**.
+### **sort**: is an optional property which specify whether to enable sorting by this column or not. default value is **true**.
+### **render**: is an optional property which specify whether to render this column or not. default value is **true**.
+### **value**: is an optional property specific for the columns with static value like "button" to set the label of the button element. when not set the column text or key is used.
+### **colorCode**: is an optional property specific for the columns with the type of "label". which is an array that can be used to set the color of the label dynamically using a pre-defined conditions.
+### **color**: is an optional property specific for the columns with colors like "label" and "button". it's used to set the color statically when the "colorCode" is not set.
+### **template**: is an optional property specific for the columns with the type of "html". it represents a html template that gets rendered at the cells with the type "html". the template may contain variables using the following format `\${data['variable_name']}`.

 ## **Fetching data from an API**:
 you can fetch the "rows" or "options" parameters from an API where the response should be the value of the parameter with the required structure shown above. to fetch the data from an API, set the parameter's value to an object representing an endpoint of an API, defined as following :
 ```